AdamantiumCode/GameOfLife/README.md

 numpy==1.24.4

 !You can view them in the file "requirements.txt"

+## Python Version
+My Game of Life works starting from Python version 3.10 and ending with Python version 3.11

  ## Start settings
 The \_\_name__ == "\_\_main__" block contains all the basic parameters for setting up the game.